Pexers/CS-fundamentals/Infrastructure Architecture/Automation/Continuous Integration & Deployment.md

 A Pipeline can be created in one of the following ways:
 - Through Blue Ocean: after setting up a Pipeline project in Blue Ocean, the Blue Ocean UI helps you write the Pipeline's Jenkinsfile and commit it to source control.
 - Through the classic UI: you can enter a basic Pipeline directly in Jenkins through the classic UI.
-- In Source Code Management (SCM): you can write a Jenkinsfile manually, which you can commit to your project’s source control repository.
+- In Source Code Management (SCM): you can write a Jenkinsfile manually, which you can commit to your project's source control repository.

 The syntax for defining a Pipeline with either approach is the same, but while Jenkins supports entering Pipeline directly into the classic UI, it is generally considered best practice to define the Pipeline in a Jenkinsfile which Jenkins will then load directly from source control.